4dsystems/ViSi-Genie-Arduino-Library/README.md

 ![image](http://www.4dsystems.com.au/imagenes/header.png)

-ViSi-Genie-Arduino-Library - NEW VERSION - Updated 18-MAY-2015
+ViSi-Genie-Arduino-Library - NEW VERSION - Updated 21-AUG-2015
 ==============================================================

-Arduino Library for 4D Systems ViSi-Genie Environment, and NEW instructions made available with Workshop4 PRO
+Arduino Library for 4D Systems ViSi-Genie Environment

+This library now features enhanced String Writing capability, no longer is a character Array the only viable option.
+This library recently included support for the new Workshop4 PRO features.
-This library adds support for 2+ displays connected to a single Arduino, and adds a new Demo to illustrate how that is achieved
+This library recently added support for 2+ displays connected to a single Arduino, and adds a new Demo to illustrate how that is achieved.

 ## Information